d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 # Linear Algebra
 :label:`sec_linear-algebra`

-By now, we can load data into tensors, and manipulate them with basic mathematical operations.
+By now, we can load datasets into tensors and manipulate these tensors with basic mathematical operations.
-To take the next step towards building sophisticated models, we must pick up a few tools from linear algebra.
+To start build sophisticated models, we will also need a few tools from linear algebra.
 This section offers a gentle introduction to the most essential concepts, starting from scalar arithmetic